riocrokite/SAFIRE/README.md

 # SAFIRE
-Stockalike Adjustment to Fuel, ISRU, Ratios and Engine.
+Stockalike Adjustment to Fuel, ISRU, Ratios and Engines.

 ### Requirements: Module Manager by Sarbian